Tips on Buying Second Hand Camera and Equipment in Singapore

 Story 3: Superb hard selling methods

 When I continued to look for a Canon 24-70mm F2.8L mark one camera lens, I found another seller by the name of Darren Lau.
 He sounded like a gentleman and thus I thought all was fine.
-He insisted in meeting up at Cityhall, which was near his office.
-Before the meet-up, he greeted me by "bro" and told me that the condition of the lens was superb with light used marks on the hood.
+He insisted on meeting up at Cityhall, which was near his office.
+Before the meet-up, he greeted me with "bro" and told me that the condition of the lens was superb with light use marks on the hood.
 He assured me a few times that I would not regret buying the camera lens from him.
 When I requested him to clean the lens properly before the meet-up, he told me he had just sent it for servicing and thus there would not be any problem.

-There was a black particle, which was much larger than normal dust, inside the glasses that was not easy to be seen without being guided by experienced users - I took a few minutes to spot it after being specifically told about its location a few tunes.
+There was a black particle, which was much larger than normal dust, inside the glasses that was not easy to be seen without being guided by experienced users - I took a few minutes to spot it after being specifically told about its location in a few tunes.
 Apart from that, there were many normal dust particulars inside.
 There were countless tiny scratch marks on the front of the lens.
 At the back of the camera lens where it was supposed to be connected to the camera body, there was fungus.
-The turning of the zoom ring was unusually rough at certain focus distance.
+The turning of the zoom ring was unusually rough at a certain focus distance.
 The external body was quite badly scratched as well - I didn't mind the ugliness but I recalled that he told me the condition was 9/10, which made me feel very cheated (I was too soft at first).
 Anyway, he told me he had just sent the lens to Malaysia's Canon for servicing and thus there should not be any problem with the dark particle, dust and especially fungus.
-Unfortunately, the result (photo) due to these problems would not be easily visuable, unless by professional or being put under a test with the exact same model of lens.
+Unfortunately, the result (photo) due to these problems would not be easily visible, unless by a professional or being put under a test with the same model of lens.

 After being persuaded by the two heroes, I tried hard to refund the lens.
-I spoke to the seller professionally over phone and told him that I looked up to him as an honest seller and I was not able to do a thorough checking because he was in a rush.
+I spoke to the seller professionally over the phone and told him that I looked up to him as an honest seller and I was not able to do a thorough checking because he was in a rush.
 During the various conversations through both SMS and phone, he kept saying that his friend who had done the servicing of the lens insisted there was no problem.

-- When he told me he had sent the camera lens for servicing, he actually admitted that he sent it to Malaysia's Canon.
+- When he told me he had sent the camera lens for servicing, he admitted that he sent it to Malaysia's Canon.
 Then, it turned out that the person who had serviced the camera lens was his friend (he could be working in Malaysia's Canon though).
-There was no recipt to prove anything.
+There was no receipt to prove anything.

 - If he had sent the camera lens for servicing, the big black dust particular should have been obvious to the expert and be taken care of.
-There were countless smaller dust particulars inside and even though nobody could expect "zero" dust after servicing, it would definitely be much cleaner after servicing.
+There were countless smaller dust particulars inside and even though nobody could expect "zero" dust after servicing, it would be much cleaner after servicing.

-- He arrived late so that I could withdraw money from ATM machine first, even though I didn't.
+- He arrived late so that I could withdraw money from the ATM first, even though I didn't.
 It could also be a tactic to create an impression that he was in a rush to pressure me to rush through my checking.

 - He answered me that he was a local when he was a Malaysian.
 He had probably done it because buyers usually trust locals more.

-- He repeated that he was a professional wedding photographer to gain trust from me by creating the impression that he was reputable.
+- He repeated that he was a professional wedding photographer to gain my trust from me by creating the impression that he was reputable.
 However, he eventually admitted that he was just a second wedding photographer.

-- He asked me to check the condition of the camera lens with the second hand shop that he had bought the lens from and it directly proved that the camera lens was a second hand camera lens and was never his "main camera lens" for photography, which he was so "sure" and "proud" of the condition.
+- He asked me to check the condition of the camera lens with the second-hand shop that he had bought the lens from and it directly proved that the camera lens was a second-hand camera lens and was never his "main camera lens" for photography, which he was so "sure" and "proud" of the condition.

 please show some appreciation by following me in Facebook and Instagram.